 NYC Mayor raise minimum wage

-New York City Mayor Bill de Blasio signed an executive order on Tuesday to raise the minimum hourly wage by more than a dollar to $13.13 for potentially thousands of people working in the city.
+New York City Mayor Bill de Blasio signed an executive order to raise the minimum hourly wage by more than a dollar to $13.13 for potentially thousands of people working in the city.
 The increase, which expands an existing program to cover more New Yorkers, applies to workers employed by large businesses that are tenants of buildings developed with the help of more than $1 million in city subsidies.
 The order is expected to apply to an estimated 18,000 employees, including many restaurant and retail workers, over the next five years.

 President Obama announces vision at the UN